apache/openserverless-site/content/en/docs/reference/entities/packages/_index.md

 ## Browsing packages

-Several packages are registered with OpenWhisk and Nuvolaris.
+Several packages are registered with OpenWhisk and OpenServerless.
 You can get a list of packages in a namespace, list the entities in a package, and get a description of the individual entities in a package.